gabtordjman/grafana-cplem/README.md

 ## 📈 Dashboards
 ### 1. Login Monitor
 - Tracks successful and failed login attempts from multiple soures, including SSH and RDP
+- Can also monitor Active Directory users that tried to logon
 - Data is shown in table, charts for easy reading
 - Usage of variable to select the correct user